Paola62010/cat-match/README.md

 This project uses Google Fonts to style the text for the website.
 - Font Awesome:
 This project uses Font Awesome for the icons used in the header, footer and audio icon.
+- favicon.io:
+This project uses favicon.io for the creation of the favicon.

 ## Testing